 Tulips & Windmills (2026)

 From the canals of Amsterdam to the belfry of Bruges, you’ll discover the best of the Netherlands and Belgium.
 Stroll through colorful acres of tulips at Keukenhof Gardens to get a sense of the Netherlands’ extraordinary connection to these blooms.
-Wander through the picture-perfect villages of Veere, Hoorn, and Enkhuizen, and the enchanting outdoor Zuiderzee Museum.
+Wander through the picture-perfect villages of Dordrecht, Hoorn, and Enkhuizen, and the enchanting outdoor Zuiderzee Museum.
 “Do as the locals do” with an immersive tour in Antwerp and drift along the canals of Bruges.
 All along the way, you’ll savor Dutch delights and Belgian treats as you sail the aquatic highways and byways of two amazing countries shaped by water.

 This cruise is for those who wish to step back in time to visit historic villages and medieval city centers.
 Art lovers will enjoy guided museum visits, while garden lovers will find a host of wonders with springtime blossoms.